Pololu AVR C/C++ Library User's Guide

 Overview

-This set of functions gives you the ability to control the motor drivers on the 3pi Robot, the Orangutan LV-168, and the Baby Orangutan B. It accomplishes this by using the four hardware PWM outputs from timers Timer0 and Timer2, so this library will conflict with any other libraries that rely on or reconfigure Timer0 or Timer2.
+This set of functions gives you the ability to control the motor drivers on the 3pi Robot, Orangutan SV, Orangutan SVP, Orangutan LV-168, Baby Orangutan B, and Orangutan X2.
+For all controllers except the SVP and the X2, it accomplishes this by using the four hardware PWM outputs from timers Timer0 and Timer2, so when used with all boards other than the SVP and the X2, this library will conflict with any other libraries that rely on or reconfigure Timer0 or Timer2.
+On the SVP, these motor control functions only use Timer2 (they do not affect Timer0).
+No timers are used for motor control on the X2; for that board, these functions just send the appropriate SPI commands to the X2’s auxiliary processor, which takes care of generating the appropriate control signals for the X2’s motor drivers.

-C++ users: See Section 5.e of Programming Orangutans from the Arduino Environment for examples of this class in the Arduino environment, which is almost identical to C++.
+C++ users: See Section 5.e of Programming Orangutans and the 3pi Robot from the Arduino Environment for examples of this class in the Arduino environment, which is almost identical to C++.

 Complete documentation of these functions can be found in Section 7 of the Pololu AVR Library Command Reference.